OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    * via OS/2 boot FSD mechanism - i.e. QSINIT loader looks like OS2LDR for
      micro-FSD code.
-     Files OS2LDR and QSINIT.LDI just placed to the root of boot disk.
+     OS2LDR and QSINIT.LDI should be placed just to the root of boot volume.

    * via OS/2 PXE boot - the same.
      Files OS2LDR and QSINIT.LDI must be accessed from TFTP.

    * from FAT12/FAT16/FAT32/exFAT - by using OWN boot sector.
 Boot sector can be installed by tool\bootset? command.
-     Boot sector assume QSINIT file name for base loader (not OS2LDR as on FSD mechanism).
+     Boot sector assumes QSINIT file name for base loader (not OS2LDR as in FSD mechanism).

      I.e. files QSINIT and QSINIT.LDI must be in the root of boot disk.

-     This mechanism must work on HDD/floppy/flash drives, really ;)
+     FAT boot should anywhere - HDD/floppy/flash drives, really ;)

    * from CD/DVD in "no-emulation" mode.
 In this case bootstrap code of CD disk is a micro-FSD.
 Look into CDBOOT directory for details.

-   QSINIT provide own MBR code both for MBR and GPT partition tables.
+   QSINIT provides own MBR code both for MBR and GPT partition tables.
 It is optional and can be installed to empty disk, for example, or in emergency case.